Martin Parniske

 Martin Parniske is a German biologist with a specialisation in genetics, microbiology and biochemistry.
-He is university professor and head of the Institute of Genetics at the Faculty of Biology of the Ludwig Maximilian University of Munich.
+He is university professor and head of the Institute of Genetics at the Faculty of Biology of LMU Munich.
 Parniske's scientific focus is on the molecular interaction between plants and symbiotic and pathogenic organisms including bacteria, fungi, oomycetes and insects.

 Biography

-Parniske studied biology, microbiology, biochemistry and genetics at the universities of Konstanz and Marburg, Germany.
-From 1986 until 1991 he performed diploma and doctoral studies in the laboratory of Dietrich Werner on chemical communication of the root with the bacterial microbiome with a focus on flavonoids and isoflavonoids.
-From 1992 until 1994 Parniske carried out biochemical studies on the interaction of plant transcription factors and DNA at the Institute of Biochemistry of the Max Planck Institute for Plant Breeding Research in Cologne, Germany as a postdoctoral fellow funded by the German Research Foundation.
-From 1994 until 1998 he studied the evolution of plant disease resistance genes in the lab of Jonathan D. G. Jones.
+Parniske studied biology, microbiology, biochemistry and genetics at the University of Konstanz and Marburg University in Germany.
+From 1986 until 1991, he performed diploma and doctoral studies in the laboratory of Dietrich Werner on chemical communication of the root with the bacterial microbiome with a focus on flavonoids and isoflavonoids.
+From 1992 until 1994, Parniske carried out biochemical studies on the interaction of plant transcription factors and DNA at the Institute of Biochemistry of the Max Planck Institute for Plant Breeding Research in Cologne, Germany as a postdoctoral fellow funded by the German Research Foundation.
+From 1994 until 1998, he studied the evolution of plant disease resistance genes in the lab of Jonathan D. G. Jones.
 In 1998, Parniske was appointed as an independent group leader at the Sainsbury Laboratory in Norwich, UK.
-In 2004 he accepted a call for the chair of Genetics at the Faculty of Biology of the Ludwig Maximilian University of Munich.
-From 2011 until 2013 he acted as the Dean of the Faculty of Biology of the LMU Munich.
+In 2004, he accepted a call for the chair of Genetics at the Faculty of Biology of LMU Munich.
+From 2011 until 2013, he acted as the Dean of the Faculty of Biology of LMU Munich.
 As the head of the Institute of Genetics at the Faculty of Biology of the LMU Munich, Martin Parniske teaches students at the Bachelor, Master and Doctoral (Dr. rer. nat.) level.
 Topics taught include Genetics, Molecular Plant-Microbe Interactions, Genetics and Society, Plant Nutrition and Sustainable Food Production.

 Current research

-Since January 2023 Parniske has been the speaker of the TRR 356 "Genetic diversity shaping biotic interactions of plants", a Collaborative Research Centre (CRC) of the German Research Foundation (DFG) that is currently in the first funding period from January 1, 2023 to December 31, 2026.
+Since January 2023, Parniske has been the speaker of the TRR 356 "Genetic diversity shaping biotic interactions of plants", a Collaborative Research Centre (CRC) of the German Research Foundation (DFG) that is currently in the first funding period from 1 January 2023 to 31 December 2026.
 The TRR356 employs a unique and novel strategy as it uses natural genetic variation as a source of discovery and a tool to decipher molecular mechanisms of plant biotic interactions.
 Constant molecular exchange occurs at the physical contact zone between host plants and infecting microbes leading to the co-evolution of infection and defense strategies.
 The outcome of this encounter is determined by various molecular actors such as chemical signals, nutrient fluxes, macromolecules and/or toxins, which are all subject to evolutionary change.
 The resulting diversity of genetic determinants of plant biotic interactions constitutes a molecular treasure for discovering new genes and their variants, understanding their function, and using them to improve symbiosis and pathogen defense.
 Parniske also contributes with the project "Sequence adaptation of Symbiosis Receptor-like Kinase (SymRK) enabling nitrogen-fixing root nodule development" to the TRR356.